jonduan/proposal/_posts/2016-12-16-solar-energy.md

 What is the status of the market of PV-technology?
 How does a PV-cell work and what are important components and design rules to design a PhotoVoltaic System?

+the production and installations of solar energy around the world and over time.

+how is solar doing compared to other renewable's?
+How cheap is solar at the moment and how will it evolve in the future?

+Most installed solar capacity is based on: Multi crystalline solar cells

+Most of the solar cell production was located in Japan in 2005 and in China and Taiwan in 2015.

+Nowadays the non-module costs in a systems are simular to module costs.
+The price of PV modules has dropped drastically the last decades.

+The price of a PV system nowadays is about 1€/Wp.

+when a crystalline solar module is more efficient it means it needs less module area to produce the same amount of electricity.
+Less module area means less modules, less racking, less wiring and less installation costs.